 time.sleep(1)

 Relay 1 should click.
-The whole example code:
+Here is the whole example code:

 #!/usr/bin/env python3